veertuinc/anka-docs/content/en/docs/Anka Build Cloud/prepare-nodes.md

 2. **Disable require password after screensaver has started:** Go to Preferences > Security > under General > uncheck `require password after screensave or sleep begins` option.

+    > VNC may be required to disable this.
+It's possible your hardware does not have VNC enabled and you also don't have physical access.
+The following are the commands necessary to enable VNC from an SSH:
+    >  ```bash
+    >  The following examples are only for OS X 10.5 and later.
+    >  cd /System/Library/CoreServices/RemoteManagement/ARDAgent.app/Contents/Resources/
+    >  sudo ./kickstart -configure -allowAccessFor -specifiedUsers
+    >  sudo ./kickstart -configure -allowAccessFor -allUsers -privs -all
+    >  sudo ./kickstart -activate
+    >  ```

 3. **Disable all forms of sleep:** Go to Preferences > Energy Saver > disable any sleep options.

     Alternatively, you can do this from the command-line: